pdgilbert/eg_stm_hal/README.md

 After awhile things that were a time consuming stumbling block become so obvious that it no longer seems necessary to mention them.
 That is why it is so hard to write beginner documention, not to mention programmers' general reluctance to document anything.
+As a newbie I am probably more sensitive to what is missing or un-said, so please be patient if you think I am just stating the obvious sometimes.
-Please enter an issue if you think there is something that really needs to be clarified or added.
+Also please enter an issue if you think there is something that really needs to be clarified or added.

 (My development environment is Linux, so these notes are specific to that in many places.
 However, the examples should work in other development